 Annual leave hours in excess of the year-end maximums will roll into sick leave hours, hour-for-hour, as of December 31, 2020.
 Year-end maximums are 240 hours for Support employees and 352 hours for A&P employees/12-month faculty.

 Employee Leave Use

 Employees who have resigned from the university cannot remain on payroll and run down their Annual Leave balance.
 Employees may not be carried on the payroll beyond the last official day on the job, which must be a day of work, not a day of leave or university holiday.
 In certain situations, related to an employee’s disability, the employee may be eligible to remain on payroll until sick leave is exhausted.
 Please note that payouts for accrued leave balances will be made in accordance with HR Policy 4.0120P, Hours of Work, Benefits and Leave Requirements.
 In other words, they will be paid in a lump sum for Annual Leave, but they will not be able to stay on payroll until it runs out.

 Employee Exit Checklist

 Human Resources would like to remind supervisors that an employee exit checklist should be completed before an employee's last day of employment.
-This form can be found on the HR Forms page.
 The completion of page two of the form will ensure employee and department obligations are fulfilled and UNF-owned equipment, Pcards, uniforms, keys, library materials and other items have been returned to the University.
 The date listed on the term PAF should be the last date that the employee worked, and it should not be a day of leave or a university holiday.